keymanapp/developer.keyman.com/README.md

 ## Description

-A server that makes the task of contributing new keyboards to https://keyman.com/ easier without requiring to first download 1 GB of data.
+A server that makes the task of contributing new keyboards to https://keyman.com/ easier without requiring an initial download of 1 GB of data.

 The backend is implemented with [nest](https://nestjs.com/), the included frontend with [angular](https://angular.io/).